softlab-ntua/bencherl/README.md

 	ITERATIONS=5

 The default number of iterations is 1.

+### What number to use if multiple iterations are run ###

+By default, only the minimum runtime of any of the runs is reported.
+Set the `OUTPUT_FORMAT` variable in `conf/run.conf` to change this behaviour.

+The value of this variable can be any of the following five options:
+	`min` reports only the minimum runtime
+	`max` reports only the maximum runtime
+	`avg` reports the arithmetic mean of all iterations' runtimes `avg_min_max` reports all three of the above, in the order `avg`, `min`, `max` `plain` reports the runtime of each iteration individually

+Note that the web interface only shows the first reported value and ignores any further numbers.

 ### What is the result of running the benchmark suite ###

 A new directory is created under the `results` directory.
 The name of this